Neil Mortensen: Career

 He is past chair of the British Journal of Surgery Society, and has been past president of the Ileostomy Association, the Association of Coloproctology GBI and the Coloproctology Section of the Royal Society of Medicine.
 He is immediate past editor in chief of Colorectal Disease.
 Mortensen is an honorary member of a number of national and international surgical societies including Honorary Fellow of the American College of Surgeons and the American Surgical Society.
-In 1999 he co-founded the Alpine Colorectal Meting which has been highly influential across Europe.
+In 1999 he co-founded the Alpine Colorectal Meeting which has been highly influential across Europe.
 He founded the first patient association for those with ileoanal pouches, the Kangaroo Club in 2000, and in 2004 the charity OCCTOPUS – Oxford Colon Cancer Trust, which supports education, research and the introduction of new technology in colorectal diseases.

 He became a member of the council of the Royal College of Surgeons of England in 2013, and a member of the trustee board in 2016.
 He served as editor in chief of the Bulletin 2014-2019.
 In 2017 he was elected vice president, and in 2020 he became president of the Royal College of Surgeons of England.

 During his presidency, he helped navigate the challenges of the COVID-19 pandemic, having initially started his term fully remotely.
 He worked closely with the NHS to tackle the elective surgery backlog and promoted the concept of Surgical Hubs.
 He led the college's return to its rebuilt and refurbished headquarters in Lincoln's Inn Fields 2021-22 and commissioned the Kennedy Review and Action Plan 2021, looking at Diversity, Equity and Inclusion within the profession.
 He opened the newly repositioned and rebuilt Hunterian Museum in Spring 2023.
 He demitted as president in July 2023.

-He chairs the newly formed National Cancer Audit Collaborative, NATCAN, the charity OCCTOPUS Oxford Colon Cancer Trust, and the University of Oxford Medical Sciences Division Lee Placito Medical Fund.
+He chairs the National Cancer Audit Collaborative, NATCAN, the charity OCCTOPUS Oxford Colon Cancer Trust, and the University of Oxford Medical Sciences Division Lee Placito Medical Fund.

-Outside medicine he chairs Oxford University Tennis Club.
+Outside medicine he chairs Oxford University Real Tennis Club.